-CHARACTER ELEMENT

-OBJECTIVE

-DESIGN RESPONSE

-AVOID

-ILLUSTRATION

-VEGETATION

-- To maintain and enhance the landscaped setting of dwellings.

-- Ensure front gardens incorporate soft landscaping that complements the streetscape.

-- Ensure the retention of large trees.

-- Removal of large trees.

-- Front gardens dominated by hard surfaces

-- Loss of front gardens.

-Encourage landscaped gardens

-SITING

-- To maintain and enhance the existing streetscape rhythm. - To maintain the existing backyard character and enhance the area's leafy feel. - Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less. - Ensure buildings in the heritage overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy. - Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.

-- Dwellings set too far forward.

-- Boundary to boundary development.

-- Dwellings built to or close to their rear boundary with other residential properties.
+CHARACTER Element OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
+Ensure front gardens incorporate soft landscaping that complements the streetscape.
+Ensure the retention of large trees.
+Removal of large trees.
+Front gardens dominated by hard surfaces.
+Loss of front gardens.
+Encourage landscaped SITING To maintain and enhance the existing streetscape rhythm.
+To maintain the existing backyard character.
+Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
+Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
+Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
+Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
+Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
+Give preference to units set one behind the other as opposed to side by side townhouses.
+Dwellings set too far forward.
+Boundary to boundary development.
+Dwellings built to or close to their rear boundary with other residential properties.
+Side setbacks Front setbacks Front setbacks Siting on corner sites Siting of units BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates with the streetscape.
+To minimise period reproduction design.
+Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
+Ensure new dwellings and visible additions complement the historic buildings in the precinct.
+Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.
+Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade.
+Bland design such as sheer or plain rendered facades.
+Large areas of glazing to the street.
+Period reproduction design.
+V X Integrate with heritage streetscapes V X

-Side setbacks

-Front setbacks

-Siting on corner sites

-BUILDING HEIGHT AND FORM

-- To maintain the existing one and two storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure new buildings do not exceed the prevailing height of buildings in the streetscape when viewed from the street. - Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility. - Ensure visible roof forms integrate with the pitched roofs in the streetscape.

-Large bulky buildings or extensions that dominate the streetscape.

-Maintain 1 & 2 storey streetscape scale

-Integrate with pitched roofs

-Minimise visibility of upper level extensions